NBA Players

 Coaching Salary

 Since 2013, Rasheed Wallace has served as an assistant coach on three basketball teams: the Detroit Pistons, Memphis Tigers, and Los Angeles Lakers.
 Many websites have speculated on his salary from those roles, and when I say “speculated,” I mean stated it as if their figures have been verified, which they haven’t.
-If you see a source stating that Rasheed earns $4 million, or $6-$7 million per year as an assistant coach, this is incorrect.
+If you see a source stating that Rasheed earns $4 million or $6-$7 million per year as an assistant coach, that is incorrect.
 These figures aren’t based on any factual or publicly reported information.

 Divorce Settlement